-For students who struggle to concentrate during exams or long study sessions, or who want to improve their memory, we introduce smoothies made with ingredients containing Omega-3 to protect brain nerve cells, L-Theanine to enhance concentration, and Anthocyanins to support memory.
-By using the milling function of Happilaff PC-2110 to pulverize walnuts and dark chocolate before blending, you can maximize the absorption of active ingredients.
+For students who struggle to concentrate during long study sessions or before exams, or those looking to boost their memory, we introduce smoothies made with ingredients containing Omega-3 to protect brain nerve cells, L-theanine to enhance concentration, and anthocyanins to support memory.
+By grinding walnuts and dark chocolate with the milling function of the Happilaff PC-2110 before blending, you can maximize the absorption rate of active ingredients.

 Key Nutrients Influencing Brain Performance